 Vouchers Do Not Adequately Serve Students with Disabilities

-Private voucher schools do not adequately serve students with disabilities, often denying them admission or subjecting them to inappropriate or excessive suspensions or expulsions.
-Nor do they provide them the same quality and quantity of services available to students in public schools, including those mandated under each student's individualized education plan (IEP).
+Private voucher schools do not adequately serve students with disabilities, nor do they provide them the same quality and quantity of services available to students in public schools, including those mandated under each student's individualized education program (IEP).

 The Individuals with Disabilities Education Act (IDEA) ensures that students with disabilities are provided with Free Appropriate Public Education (FAPE) that is tailored to their individual needs.
 Students who leave the public schools with a voucher forfeit many of the protections provided to students under IDEA because they are considered parentally placed in private schools.
 Students accepting vouchers would not necessarily receive all the services listed on the IEP that they currently receive in their public school.
 Also, when members of the IEP team, which includes parents, cannot agree on the services that a child should receive, the parents have the right to raise their concerns with a hearing officer and ultimately to take the school district to court if necessary.
 Students who are parentally placed in a private school through a voucher do not have these due process protections.

 Table From GAO 18-94 Report | Private School Choice: Federal Actions Needed to Ensure Parents Are Notified About Changes in Rights for Students with Disabilities